pivotal/docs-platform-automation/docs/pipelines/multiple-products.md

 {% code_snippet 'examples', 'multiple-product-resources-s3' %}

-!!! tip "Pivotal Application Service-Windows with S3"
+!!! tip "Tanzu Application Service-Windows with S3"
     If retrieving `pas-windows` and `pas-windows-stemcell` from an S3 bucket, you must use the built in S3 concourse resource.
     This is done in the example above.
     The `download-product` task with `SOURCE: s3` does not persist meta information about necessary stemcell for `pas-windows`
-    because Pivotal does not distribute the Window's file system.
+    because VMware does not distribute the Window's file system.

 Alternatively, products may be downloaded using the `download-product` task with the param `SOURCE` set to `s3|azure|gcs`.